 - Cab shield.
 Stretches over the top of the cab from the front bulkhead of the dump body, protecting the cab from damage.
 Cab shields come in a variety of sizes to cover one-fourth to half or even more of the cab.

 - Underbody toolboxes.
 Connected to the frame under the dump body, these toolboxes secure equipment and tools from the elements or theft, without taking up extra cargo space on the body.
-Underbody toolboxes come in variety of dimensions and a choice of steel or aluminum.
+Underbody toolboxes come in a variety of dimensions and a choice of steel or aluminum.
 The differences between the two are price and weight.
 Steel toolboxes cost less while the aluminum boxes weigh less and offer better protection against corrosion.

 - Application-specific options.
 In the landscape industry, for example, some body companies offer the option of a removable dovetail that connects to the rear of the dump body.
 This way, a landscape crew can lower the ramp on the dovetail and drive their mowers and other equipment onto the dump platform.
 Then when the crew needs the dump function to unload brush and other lawn debris, they can detach and roll away the dovetail.
 This saves the landscape company from purchasing two trucks - one to transport equipment and another to dump debris - when one truck can perform both functions.